ringcentral/engage-voice-api-docs/docs/analytics/reports/global-call-type-detail-report.md

 ### Response

-The call detail record includes a number of properties for thee call, allowing you to identify specific information regarding the call including wait times can caller ID
+The call detail record includes a number of properties for the call, allowing you to identify specific information regarding the call including wait times can caller ID

 ```json
 [